![]() |

 Groundbreaking Study Reveals: Epilepsy Drugs Could Switch Off Autism Symptoms |

-According to the study, mice's social behaviour, repetitive behaviour, and cognitive flexibility were all improved by the medications, which target ion channels in the brain.
+According to the study, mice's social behavior, repetitive behavior, and cognitive flexibility were all improved by the medications, which target ion channels in the brain.

-The medications are already licenced for usage in epilepsy patients and have an excellent safety profile, therefore the researchers think the findings may have implications for the treatment of autism in people.
+The medications are already licensed for usage in epilepsy patients and have an excellent safety profile, therefore the researchers think the findings may have implications for the treatment of autism in people.

 To find out whether the medications can be used to treat autism in people safely and successfully, more study is required, the experts warn.